-Claim: Traveler purchases sack lunches for all the soldiers on his plane.
+Claim: A traveler spontaneously purchased sack lunches for all the soldiers on his flight.

 Example: [Collected via e-mail, October 2008]